romi-v/pilot_project_sql/README.md

 5. Most optimal skills

 The last question I wanted to answer in this project was what are the most optimal skills (aka both in demand and associated with high salaries) to learn.
-I filtered the 	skills first by average salary associated with the skill then by count of job postings for which this skill was required.
-This highlighted the spcific skills that are in demand and well paid.
+I filtered the skills first by average salary associated with the skill then by count of job postings in which this skill was listed.
+This highlighted the specific skills that are in-demand and well paid.

 | **Skill ID** | **Skill**     | **Demand Count** | **Avg.
 Salary ($)** |
 |-------------|-------------|----------------|----------------|